What is a Widowmaker Heart Attack?

 Weight management

-Managing your weight can reduce your risk for heart attack and other chronic conditions that can cause damage to your vascular system.
+Managing your weight can reduce your risk of heart attack and other chronic conditions that can cause damage to your vascular system.
 People with a BMI of 25 or higher generally have a greater risk of getting a widowmaker heart attack.
-Losing 5-10% of your body weight can significantly reduce certain cardiovascular risks like triglyceride levels, LDL and total cholesterol.
-13
+Losing 5-10% of your body weight can significantly reduce certain cardiovascular risks like triglyceride levels, LDL, and total cholesterol.

 In addition to managing your overall weight, where your weight settles has an impact on your cardiovascular risk.
 Waist circumference is an anthropometric measurement that correlates with visceral adiposity, or fat that surrounds the internal organs.
 A higher waist circumference is associated with a great risk of metabolic disease because this type of fat is more metabolically active and is usually associated with inflammation and insulin resistance.

 The current guidelines for waist circumference notes that a waist circumference >102 cm (40 in) in men or >88 cm (35 in) in women is associated with greater health risks.
-However, these guidelines are not universal and waist circumference thresholds may differ based on BMI category and ethnicity.
-14
+However, these guidelines are not universal, and waist circumference thresholds may differ based on BMI category and ethnicity.

 Smoking cessation

 Smoking is a major risk for the development of arterial plaques and heart attacks.
-Smoking decreases blood flow to the heart and increases inflammation, which can promote plaque formation.
+Smoking damages the blood vessels, decreases blood flow and oxygen delivery to the heart, and increases inflammation, which can promote plaque formation.

 Diabetes management